swatimaste00/E2B-Hands-On/README.md

 3. SAP Integration Suite, Advanced Event Mesh receives the events and triggers webhook to send the events to extension application of Events-to-Business-Actions framework running on SAP BTP.

-4. Extension application of Event-To-Business=Actions framework is configured with all necessary actions to be taken.
+4. Extension application of Events-To-Business-Actions framework is configured with all necessary actions to be taken.
    -   [Default Action] Calling SAP Build Process Automation - Decisions capability API to determine which business action to be taken
    -   [Main Action] execute the business action OData API call to trigger business process in ERP systems
    -   [Pre Action] call api to get master data required for business action api (Main Action)